 Evidence Matters is PD&R's quarterly publication that demonstrates HUD’s commitment to evidence-based policymaking.
 Each quarterly issue focuses on a key theme and highlights policy-relevant research that connects policymakers at all levels, as well as researchers, advocates, and industry members, with clear, accessible, and timely information.
-For more on the history and development of the publication, read “Five Years of Evidence Matters” on The Edge
+For more on the history and development of the publication, read “Five Years of Evidence Matters” on The Edge.

-Current Issue: Housing and Health (Winter 2016)
+Current Issue: Landlords and Vouchers (Winter 2019)

 First used in the 1970s, housing vouchers — beginning as the Section 8 program and now as the Housing Choice Voucher (HCV) program — have become HUD’s primary means for providing housing assistance to low-income renters.
 The HCV program subsidizes rental payments for privately owned units, making the landlords who own these homes critical to the program’s success.
 Despite their important role in supplying affordable housing, landlords have not been the subject of much research until recently.
 Current HUD-sponsored research is beginning to fill some of the gaps in our knowledge about how and why landlords choose to accept vouchers.
 Read More >>